 EcoStim Energy Solutions has assembled a team of industry professionals with over 100 years of combined experience in oilfield service, including key executives with a particular emphasis on the hydraulic fracturing business.
 We are currently establishing operational strongholds in Argentina, Colombia and Mexico.

-President & CEO
+Interim President & CEO

-Secretary & General Counsel
+Vice President & General Counsel

 Executive VP - Corporate Business Development and General Manager Latin America

 Mr. Fernandez has 35 years of experience in the oil and gas industry and over 30 years of experience in various executive management and sales positions.
 From January 2010 to present, he has worked as General Manager – Latin America for NEOS GeoSolutions, a silicon valley backed oilfield technology company.
 From April 2006 to November 2009, he served as Senior Vice President Business Development for 3DGeo.
 While at 3D-Geo, Carlos led the formation of the Kaleidoscope seismic imaging project, a partnership among Repsol, 3D-Geo, Stanford University, IBM, and the Barcelona Supercomputing Center.
 From 1996 to March 2006, he served as General Manager – Latin America for Paradigm Geophysical.
 From 1990 to 1995, Mr. Fernandez served as President of Petroleum Information Argentina.
 From 1979 through 1990, he held various leadership positions with seismic technology and computing companies such as Silicon Graphics.

 Mr. Fernandez received his degree in geophysics with honors from the National University of La Plata in Argentina.
 He taught at the University for more than 10 years, contributing to the education of a significant number of geophysicists currently working in the oil and gas industry in Latin America and around the world.